 Erika Harmon Arner

-Erika Arner chairs Finnegan's patent office practice.
-She focuses on patent office trials, patent prosecution management, client counseling, and litigation, with an emphasis on electronic technology, computer software, and the Internet.
+Erika Arner, former leader of Finnegan's patent office practice, focuses on patent office trials, patent prosecution management, client counseling, and litigation, with an emphasis on electronic technology, computer software, and the Internet.

 In addition to her extensive experience in patent office practice, Ms. Arner is a well-known authority in the area of business method patents and patent-eligibility jurisprudence.
 She represented the petitioners before the U.S. Supreme Court in Bilski v.
 Kappos, and has advised clients on issues related to patentable subject matter before the Federal Circuit, U.S. district courts, and the USPTO.
 Ms. Arner is a frequent author and lecturer on business method and computer-related patents and practice before the PTAB.

 - SAP v.
 Versata Software (Fed.
 Cir., PTAB).
 Lead counsel for SAP in the first PGR review of a covered business method (CBM) patent; argued and won Federal Circuit affirmance of PTAB ruling that all claims challenged by SAP were invalid under 35 USC § 101.

 - Bilski v.
 Kappos (S. Ct.).
 Represented Bilski as petitioner; coauthored successful petition for a writ of certiorari and petitioner's merits briefs resulting in Court's ruling that business methods cannot be excluded from patenting per se.